This brief tutorial shows students and new users how to edit or modify Ubuntu local host files.

 When you think of a host file, think of it as a plain-text file used by the operating systems to map IP addresses to the hostname on the local computer.
 The host’s file has priority over DNS.

-When you’re ready to edit Ubuntu local host file, follow the steps below:
+When you’re ready to edit the Ubuntu local host file, follow the steps below:

 Open Ubuntu Hosts File

 The process of editing Ubuntu host files is simple.
 To add an entry or modify the host’s file, simply run the commands below to open the host’s file.

 Similar lines below should appear in the file.